First, you need a study plan.

 It is not only worth your time, it is essential to your efficiency, effectiveness, and your sanity.

 Enough convincing.
-Let’s go do it.
+Let’s go manage your time.